oceanprotocol/provider/ocean_provider/routes/README.md

 It occurs when the Provider server is not responding.
 This is most likely an error with Provider or its configuration, and not related to particular input.

+#### 405 - Method Not Allowed
+It occurs when Provider server receives `HEAD`, `OPTIONS` requests and unsupported methods for that route.

 #### Basic validation with multiple errors: 400 - Bad Request

 These errors happen when the payload sent to provider is missing some attributes,